Colonial Heights Neighborhood Association

 The Colonial Heights Neighborhood Association (CHNA) works to improve our neighborhood by connecting, educating and empowering neighbors.

 In 2021, the Association meets from January through October on the second Wednesday of every month.
-Normally meeting are held at the Colonial Heights Library (5799 Stockton Blvd).
+Normally meetings are held at the Colonial Heights Library (5799 Stockton Blvd).
 Meetings are open to all.

 Check the Events page for information on the next CHNA Monthly Meeting.